-A private mortgage is one that is offered by an individual or a business such as a Mortgage Investment Corporation (MIC) who is not a traditional institutional lender such as a bank.
+A private mortgage is offered by an individual or a business such as a Mortgage Investment Corporation (MIC) who are not a traditional institutional lender such as a bank.
 The private lender is willing to lend money out to individuals who have equity in their property or home, need funding for a shorter term, and do not qualify for a mortgage by other means.
 A private mortgage can be a first, second, or third mortgage.

 What’s the interest rate going to be?

-This will depend on several variables such as: existing equity, down payment size, mortgage position, property type and the level of documentation you can produce.
-Your equity and down payment size will affect the loan to value ratio (LTV).
-If the property is worth, or being purchased for, $1,000,000, and you can put $400,000 down, you only need a $600,000 mortgage.
+This will depend on several variables such as existing equity, down payment size, mortgage position, property type and the level of documentation you can produce.
+Your equity and down payment size will affect the loan-to-value ratio (LTV).
+If the property is worth or is being purchased for, $1,000,000, and you can put $400,000 down, you only need a $600,000 mortgage.
 That is a 60% LTV ratio.
 If you can get that down to 50%, you can expect about a 5-6 percent contract rate, but the higher the ratio, the higher the interest rate, about a point for every 10 percent increase in the ratio.
-If the private mortgage will be in second position, the rate goes up as well, because of the additional risk.
-In the case of nonpayment, the first mortgage has to be completely satisfied before any funding can go to the second mortgage.
+If the private mortgage will be in the second position, the rate goes up as well, because of the additional risk.
+In the case of non-payment, the first mortgage has to be completely satisfied before any funding can go to the second mortgage.